Summer Residential 2023

 Summer Residential | University of Glasgow, Dumfries Campus

 This is an exciting opportunity for anyone holding an offer to an undergraduate degree programme at the Unversity of Glasgow, Dumfries Campus.
-This Summer Residential is a three-day on-campus event from 5th - 7th June 2023 in Dumfries, as well as a follow up online session on 14th June.
-Accommodation is available on campus for those who need; priority is given to those joining us from outside of the region.
+This Summer Residential is a three-day on-campus event from 29th - 31st May 2024 in the town of Dumfries.
+Accommodation is available on campus for those who need; priority is given to those joining us from outside of the region but all are welcome to apply for a room.

 Who is this Summer Residential for?

-This Summer Residential is for anyone who intends on joining the University of Glasgow's Dumfries Campus as part of either the Environmental Science & Sustainability, Primary Education with Teaching Qualification, or Health & Social Sector Leadership programmes.
+This Summer Residential is for anyone who intends on joining the University of Glasgow's Dumfries Campus as part of either the Environmental Science & Sustainability, Primary Education with Teaching Qualification, or Global Sustainable Development programmes.

 What does it cost?

 This Summer Residential is free; there is no tuition fee.
-It also includes accommodation options for those joining from outside Dumfries; there is no cost for this to you.
+It also includes accommodation options; there is no cost for this to you.

 Accommodation